Roman Missal

 R. Praise be to Thee, O Christ.

-R. Laus libi Christe.
+R. Laus tibi Christe.

-The. priest klsses the book saying:
+The priest kisses the book saying:

-P. May our sins be blotted out by the Words of. the Gospel.
+P. May our sins be blotted out by the Words of the Gospel.

-P. Per evangelica dieta deleentur nostra delicta.
+P. Per évangélica dicta deleántur nostra delicta.

 The priest returns to the middle of the altar and recites the Creed.

 I BELIEVE in one God, the Father almighty, maker of heaven and earth, and of all things visible and invisible.
-And in one Lord Jesus Christ, the only-begotten Son of God, born of the Pather before all ages; God of God, light of light, true God of true God; begotten, not made; consubstantial with the Father, by Whom all things were made.
+And in one Lord Jesus Christ, the only-begotten Son of God, born of the Father before all ages; God of God, light of light, true God of true God; begotten, not made; consubstantial with the Father, by Whom all things were made.
 Who for us men, and for our salvation, came down from heaven, and was incarnate by the Holy Ghost of the Virgin Mary, AND WAS MADE MAN.
 (Here genuflect) He was crucified also for us, suffered under Pontius Pilate, and was buried.
 And the third day He arose again, according to the Scriptures, and ascended into heaven.
 He sitteth at the right hand of the Father: and He shall come again with glory, to judge the living and the dead: and His kingdom shall have no end.
 And in the Holy Ghost, the Lord and Giver of life, Who proceedeth from the Father and the Son, Who, together with the Father and the Son, is adored and glorified: Who spoke by the prophets.
 And one holy, catholic, and apostolic Church.
 I confess one baptism for the remission of sins.
 And I expect the resurrection of the dead, and the life of the world to come.
 Amen.

 The priest kisses the altar and turning to the people, says: